aarong/feedme-transport-ws/README.md

   Specifies how long to wait after pinging a client until the connection is considered to have been lost and the WebSocket is terminated.

-  Must be strictly less than `options.heartbeatIntervalMs`.
+  Must be strictly less than `options.heartbeatIntervalMs` if specified.

 Example: To serve a Feedme API on a stand-alone WebSocket server: